Cremorne Point Walk – The Best Harbour Walk in Sydney

 By Public Transport

 We highly recommend you travel to Cremorne by public transport.
 Street parking is limited.
-You will likely find you walk further from your car then you will from the ferry.
+You will likely find you walk further from your car than you will from the ferry.

 Route F6 – Circular Quay to Mosman or F2 Taronga Zoo Ferry

 It is only a 15-minute ferry ride from Circular Quay.

 Either of these will get you to Cremorne Point Wharf.
-However if like us you miss them and don’t fancy waiting 30 mins for the next one you can take the F5 to Neutral Bay and get off at Kurraba Wharf.
-From here it is slightly longer walk with some steep hills to raise the heart rate, but it allows you to explore the full extent of Cremorne headland.
+However, if, like us, you miss it and don’t fancy waiting 30 mins for the next one, you can take the F5 to Neutral Bay and get off at Kurraba Wharf.
+From here, it is a slightly longer walk with some steep hills to raise the heart rate, but it allows you to explore the full extent of Cremorne headland.
 Return to the Quay from Mosman Bay Wharf.

 More of our popular Sydney Walks